sarobinson2011/fountain-backend/dev_notes.md

     - bug in the deposit/withdraw logic                         ✓
     - rewardz token calculation for the drop + implement        ×
       - use Chainlink to inject randomness to the drop          ×
+    - logic to check for no RWDZ left to transfer               ×